 How to get Involved!

-If you observe a whale get your camera or smart phone ready and take video or pictures!
+If you observe a whale get your camera or smart phone ready and take video and pictures!
+Try to get pictures of the head, mouth and tail.
 Record the following details and submit your report online:

 Why are Whales Important?